 Where are my books in the Library?

-Most law books can be found on level 3 of the Library, starting at shelf number 340.
+You can find most law books on level 3 of the Library, starting at shelf number 340.

 The works of early writers known as the Institutional Writers, although not used frequently in modern law, still have resonance and are important in the history and development of Scots law.
 These are a group of works by writers in the 17th and 18th centuries which form a body of work of considerable influence on case law.

 Below are some of the most important works by the Institutional Writers.
 You can find them on Discover by searching for the title.
 Note Jus Federale and Commentaries on the Law of Scotland Respecting the Description and Punishment of Crimes are held in the GCU Archives and special collections.

 - Sir Thomas Craig, Jus Feudale, 1655 (in Latin)

 - James Dalrymple (Viscount Stair), The Institutions of the Laws of Scotland, 1693

 - Andrew McDouall (Lord Bankton), An Institute of the Laws of Scotland, Vol. I, 1751, Vol. II , 1752 and Vol. III, 1753.

 - John Erskine, An Institute of the Law of Scotland, Vol. I-II, 1773

 - Sir George MacKenzie, The Laws and Customes of Scotland in Matters Criminal, 1678 and 2nd edition, 1699